microsoft/verona/docs/explore.md

 There is a tension in programming language design between scalability and safety.
 To provide temporal memory safety (no use after free bugs), you need to know when an object will never be accessed again.
-This is however, typically, a global problem as it can be across many threads and determining when it is no longer accessed requires some form of consensus between the threads.
+This is however, typically, a global problem as the accesses can be across many threads and determining when an object is no longer accessed requires some form of consensus between the threads.
 This is what a global GC does with its stop the world phases, which scan memory to determine if something is unreachable.
 This dynamic consensus that an object is no longer in use can cause either latency issues or throughput.